 Our goal is to produce core outcome sets of patient-rated and family care giver-rated Fluid Overload (FO) measures that can be applied across the FO severity continuum, developed for regulatory use.
 We propose to develop and validate a core set of publicly available clinical outcome assessments (COAs) of fluid overload (FO) as they relate to a range of chronic disorders that cause nephrotic syndrome (NS).
 These COAs will assess FO and its contribution to symptom burden, as well as impact on health-related quality of life (HRQOL).
 We anticipate creating patient-reported outcomes (PRO) and observer-reported outcomes (ObsRO).

-In the 2-year UG3 planning phase, we will work with a broad range of stakeholders, experts, and the FDA, to consider NS-associated FSGS, MCD and MN as an initial list of conditions and define a final target FO-associated set of diseases that are chronic, symptomatic, and have an impact on daily function and HRQOL (e.g., activities of daily living and instrumental activities of daily living).
+In the two-year UG3 planning phase (2021-2023), we will work with a broad range of stakeholders, experts, and the FDA, to consider NS-associated FSGS, MCD and MN as an initial list of conditions and define a final target FO-associated set of diseases that are chronic, symptomatic, and have an impact on daily function and HRQOL (e.g., activities of daily living and instrumental activities of daily living).
 We propose to examine the relationships between self-reported FO, symptom burden, and HRQOL among both children and adults.
 Following extensive literature review and analysis of qualitative and quantitative data collected as part of our prior research, in collaboration with FDA investigators, we will conduct a gap analysis to refine and expand this set of COAs covering a range of FO content (e.g., edema, mobility, pain), impairment severity, and respondent type.

 Aim 1: To convene stakeholders, including patients, family care givers, clinicians, measurement experts, payers, regulators, and pharmaceutical industry representatives, around the topic of FO as it relates to approval of new drugs.

 The impact of this work will be FDA standardized endpoints usable in future clinical trials.